Azure/azure-sdk-for-js/sdk/servicebus/service-bus/review/service-bus.api.md

 // Warning: (ae-forgotten-export) The symbol "ReceivedMessage" needs to be exported by the entry point index.d.ts
 //
 // @public
-export class ServiceBusMessage implements ReceivedMessage {
+export class ServiceBusMessage implements ReceivedMessage_2 {
     abandon(propertiesToModify?: {
         [key: string]: any;
     }): Promise<void>;